KarinaAuralia/Digital-Skill-Fair-29.0/README.md

 # Requirements
 Dataset: http://bit.ly/data-pokemon-dsf

-Libraries: pandas, matplotlib, reaborn, re
+Libraries: pandas, matplotlib, seaborn, re

 If you have any suggestions or feedback, please don't hesitate to contact me in direct message on LinkedIn